fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 regression, as it standardizes your data across the same range of values.
-In order to scale your data, we will use the same `StandardScaler()` function that we used in the previous chapter.
+In order to scale your data, we will use the same `StandardScaler()` function that we used in the previous lab.
 This is done by using the following code:

 ```
 from sklearn.preprocessing import StandardScaler